Resources on Sexual Misconduct

 24/7 hotline: 203.432.2000

-If you wish to make use of SHARE’s services, you can call the SHARE number (203.432.2000) at any time for a phone consultation or to set up an in-person appointment.
-You may also drop in on weekdays during regular business hours.
-Some legal and medical options are time-sensitive, so if you have experienced an assault, we encourage you to call SHARE and/or the Yale Police as soon as possible.
-Counselors can talk with you over the telephone or meet you in person at Acute Care in the Yale Health Center or at the Yale New Haven Emergency Room.
-If it is not an acute situation and you would like to contact the SHARE staff during regular business hours, you can contact Jennifer Czincz, the director of SHARE (203.432.2610), Anna Seidner (203.436.8217), Cristy Cantu (203.432.2610), Freda Grant (203.436.0409), or John Criscuolo (203.494.6247).
+If you wish to make use of SHARE’s services, you can call the SHARE number (203.432.2000) at any time for a phone consultation or to set up an appointment.
+Some legal and medical options are time-sensitive, so if you have experienced an assault, we encourage you to call SHARE as soon as possible..
+If it is not an acute situation and you would like to contact the SHARE staff during regular business hours, you can call the hotline or contact one of the SHARE staff directly: Jennifer Czincz, 203.432.0310; Anna Seidner, 203.436.8217; Freda Grant, 203.436.0409; Liz Schact, 203.432.0326.

 University-Wide Committee on Sexual Misconduct